Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Formal global WKB

 The important observation is that $\lambda_0$ is the Liouville 1-form of $T^*S$ restricted to the spectral curve $\Sigma$.
-In other words: using just the Liouville 1-form in Equation \eqref{Eq:WKB-global-12} solves the initial differential equation to highest order.
+In other words: using only the Liouville 1-form in \Cref{Eq:WKB-global-12} solves the initial differential equation to highest order.
 The other 1-forms $\lambda_i$ for $i\geq 1$ are determined in a recursive way.

 \begin{example} In case of the Schrödinger equation

 with $t(z,h)=t_0(z)+ht_1(z)+...$, the WKB method \eqref{Eq:WKB-ansatz-3} gives The spectral curve $\Sigma$ is defined by $p^2=t_0$.
 Choosing locally a branch of the square root $\sqrt{t_0(z)}$ is the same as choosing a branch of $\Sigma\to S$.